Flintoff determined to play through the pain barrier

 But Flintoff, who last week announced his retirement from Test cricket at the end of the series, is determined to go flat out for the remaining three Tests.

-With three Test matches still to go and only a 1-0 lead, he also warned his England team members not to rest on their laurels.
+With three Tests to go and only a 1-0 lead, he also warned England not to rest on their laurels.